Your Certificate of Insurance, Explained

 Your COI provides proof that you have current insurance coverage.
 It also distills the details of your insurance policy into one handy document you can share with clients, rather than forcing them to read your entire insurance policy.
 As you might imagine, that’s a lot of information to pack into a single page.

-If you’ve ever wondered what information gets included, you’re in the right place.
+If you’ve ever wondered what information gets included and how to fill out a certificate of insurance form, you’re in the right place.
 We’ll take a magnifying glass to the fine print and dissect each section of the COI.

 Let’s start with the top and make our way down, shall we?